Tuscaloosa Auto Accident Attorney — Ford Firm (Randal S. Ford)

 Can I sue if I was a passenger in the car?

 Alabama’s guest-passenger statute limits claims unless the driver acted willfully or wantonly.
+If you PAY the driver for the ride (gas money) you may be able to get around the guest-passenger statute.

 What if the other driver had no insurance?